IRH Fellowships

 Biruté Ciplijauskaité Postdoctoral Fellowship in Peninsular Spanish Literature and Culture

-The Institute for Research in the Humanities at the University of Wisconsin–Madison is pleased to announce that it will offer one Biruté Ciplijauskaité Fellowship for the 2024-2025 academic year, to be awarded to a scholar from outside the University of Wisconsin–Madison.
+The Institute for Research in the Humanities at the University of Wisconsin–Madison is pleased to announce that it will offer up to two Biruté Ciplijauskaité Fellowship for the 2025-2026 academic year, to be awarded to a scholar from outside the University of Wisconsin–Madison.
 The fellowship may be renewable for a second year.
 Thanks to a generous bequest by the late Biruté Ciplijauskaité, John Bascom Professor Emerita in the Department of Spanish & Portuguese and a Senior Fellow of IRH, the fellowship is available to a scholar with a Ph.D. (at any stage of career), working in Spanish literary and cultural studies of the Iberian Peninsula.
 We are especially interested in scholars working on peninsular Spanish poetry.
 The Ciplijauskaité Fellowship does not typically support editions, anthologies, or translations.

 Applications must be submitted through the “application form” link to Interfolio above.
 For help using Interfolio, or with issues with letters of recommendation or other files, please refer to the documents below.

-Each year, the Institute for Research in the Humanities offers up to four fellowships each year to faculty at University of Wisconsin System campuses, with release time from teaching and service for 1-2 semesters.
-Funding comes from a combination of sources: the home institutions, UW System grant fund allocations to the home institutions, and UW-Madison’s contribution of about $5,000 per fellow to each home institution.
-Fellows are provided with an IRH office (space permitting), support services, and access to all university facilities.
-One-semester fellows with additional funding are invited to remain in residence at the IRH for the full academic year, and may extend their appointments through the summer.
+Each year, the Institute for Research in the Humanities offers up to four fellowships each year to faculty at The Universities of Wisconsin campuses (formerly “UW System”), with full release time from teaching and service for 1 semester.
+Funding comes from a combination of sources: the home institutions, Universities of Wisconsin grant fund allocations of $7,500 to the home institution, and UW–Madison’s contribution of about $5,000 per fellow to each home institution.
+Fellows are provided with an IRH office (space permitting), support services, and access to UW–Madison facilities (libraries, databases).
+One-semester fellows with additional funding are invited to remain in residence at IRH for the full academic year, and may extend their appointments through the summer.
 However, fellowships may not be deferred.

 Social Sciences and Humanities Research Council of Canada (SSHRC) Postdoctoral Fellow Residencies